zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Convert image file format.md

 # Convert image file format {#concept_obj_qpm_xdb .concept}

 Only image files in qcow2, RAW, or VHD format can be imported.
-If you want to import images in other formats, convert the format before importing the image.
-This article describes how to use the qemu-img tool to convert other image file formats to VHD or RAW.
-Using qemu-img, you can convert RAW, qcow2, VMDK, VDI, VHD \(vpc\), VHDX, qcow1, or QED to VHD, or implement mutual conversion between RAW and VHD.
+If you want to import images in other formats, you need to convert the format before importing the image.
+This topic describes how to use the qemu-img tool to convert other image file formats to VHD or RAW.
+Using qemu-img, you can convert RAW, qcow2, VMDK, VDI, VHD \(vpc\), VHDX, qcow1, or QED, to VHD, or implement conversion between RAW and VHD.

 ## Windows {#windows .section}

 To install qemu-img and convert the image file format, follow these steps:

 1. Log on to your server or VM, download [qemu-img](https://qemu.weilnetz.de/w64/) and complete the installation.
 Installation path: C:\\Program Files\\qemu.
-2. Perform the following to create an environment variable for qemu-img:
+2. Perform the following actions to create an environment variable for qemu-img:
     1. Choose **Start** \> **Computer**, then right click **Properties**.
     2. In the left-side navigation pane, click **Advanced System Settings**.
     3. In the **System Properties** dialog box, click the **Advanced** tab, and then click **Environment Variables**.